knassen/personal-tech/README.md

   - I made an effort to get many of the pages indexed on google so they'll stand a better chance of showing up in searches.

-  - In early 2026, I started adding Python program that do what my Perl programs do.
+  - In early 2026, I started adding Python programs that do what my Perl programs do.
 There are three programs there now.

   - Also in April 2026, I put up a PSPP page.
-PSPP is an SPSS work-alike.
+PSPP is a free SPSS work-alike.
 I included plenty of examples, tips, and information.
     Also included are reading multi-record hierarchical files, merging files in PSPP, reading implied decimal data, computing a p-value for the F statistic, general usage, working around issues with DATA LIST FREE, and using GET DATA.

+    In June 2026, I split the main PSPP Page into 3 other pages: pspp_analysis for analysis procedures, pspp_merge for showing how to merge data files in pspp, pspp_multi for the multi-record hierarchical data read information.
+This helped unconfuse google.

 I hope you will find a few things here that are worthwhile.
-Maybe they will give you some ideas for utilities of your own or remind you of ways to do things in SAS, vim, or unix/linux.
+Maybe they will give you some ideas for utilities of your own or remind you of ways to do things in SAS, vim, pspp, python, perl, or unix/linux.
 I still use some of these programs.